tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 3. Select the **Configured** tab, and verify the lab vms (db-1, paw-1 and web-1) are displayed.
 If not, select the **Recommended** tab, and then check the checkbox to select the lab vms (db-1, paw-1 and web-1), and then select the **Enable JIT on 3 VMs** link.

 > **Note**: It could take up to 10 minutes for new VMs to show up if you upgraded to standard tier security.
 Also note that it is possible new VMs display in the **No recommendation** tab until a backend process moves them to the **Recommended** tab.
-In you find the VMs do not show up after 10 minutes, you can manually enable JIT by clicking the **Configuration** tab in the VMs configuration blade and then clicking **Enable JIT Access**
+In you find the VMs do not show up after 10 minutes, you can manually enable JIT by choosing the **Configuration** tab in the VMs configuration blade and then **Enable JIT Access**.

 ![Configuration and Enable JIT Access is highlighted in the Azure portal.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image119.png "Enable JIT")